(You might also be interested in The Best MATH Sites That Students Can Use Independently And Let Teachers Check On Progress)

 I also don’t believe in “teaching to the test.”
 I think that the fact we don’t follow that methodology and, instead, concentrate on developing life-long learners is the reason for our school’s success.

-Despite those concerns, I think this program, directed by Pam Thompson and free to California students, is by far the best online program out there for reinforcing academic English and Math skills with Intermediate and Advanced English Language Learners.
+Despite those concerns, I think program, directed by Pam Thompson and free to California students, is by far the best online program out there for reinforcing academic English and Math skills with Intermediate and Advanced English Language Learners.

-I’m adding one more to this list — PBS Kids Island.
+I’m adding one more to list — PBS Kids Island.
 Once parents/teachers sign-up their children/students, users can practice many of the literacy activities on the PBS website and parents/teachers can monitor their progress.
 It’s designed for three-to-five year olds now, and will be expanding to those six-to-eight soon.
 It would be a good site for Beginning English Language Learners.

 Here’s another “add-on”– First 55 is a website designed to teach the “first 55″ words someone is supposed to learn to read (I assume, though can’t be sure, that they chose the fifty-five most common sight words).
 It allows parents or teachers to add students and then be able to check on what they’ve done.

 Spellbee! is a spelling game where, after you register, you choose a player to compete with in a spelling contest.
 Each player chooses from a variety of words and challenges their opponent online to correctly spell the word that is spoken to them in the context of a sentence.

 It’s a pretty neat concept and, though the text-to-speech software it uses is definitely not top-tier, it’s still a game students would enjoy playing and would be accessible to Intermediate English Language Learners.

 It’s quite easy for players to register very quickly.
 There’s also a slightly more complicated registration process that students and teachers can use in order for teachers to monitor student progress.